wilfredgithuka/ssc/content/post/Chinese-Fonts-On-Linux.md

 #### The Wen Quan Yi Project Fonts Set

-A Chinese friend recomended to me this set.
-Its a project that seeks to create high quality open-source bitmap and outline fonts for all Chinese Japan and Korean fonts.Since its open source, most dirstros have adopted this set.
-The name when translated to english means, the spring of letters.
+A Chinese friend recommended to me this set.
+Its a project that seeks to create high quality open-source bitmap and outline fonts for all Chinese Japan and Korean fonts.Since its open source, most distros have adopted this set.
+The name when translated to English means, the spring of letters.
 More about the project can be found on the [website](https://www.wenq.org).
-Wikipedia has a great [article](https://en.wikipedia.org/wiki/WenQuanYi) on the projet too.
+Wikipedia has a great [article](https://en.wikipedia.org/wiki/WenQuanYi) on the project too.

 ##### Installation